This piece is co-written by Eriks Brolis, the conservation business lead on The Nature Conservancy’s Global Lands Team.

 - Socially beneficial: Does the enterprise have a positive impact on people through employment and other means?
 There are always competing uses for land, and sustainable change requires that people benefit in some way.

 Restoration enterprises, however, come in many shapes and forms.
-Another example is Fresh Coast Capital, which exemplifies the potential of restoration companies to deliver financial, environmental and social returns.
-As a project developer, Fresh Coast partners with cities throughout the U.S. Midwest to restore and revitalize underserved urban communities through the transformative power of nature.
-By paying Fresh Coast to install large-scale green infrastructure such as native plants and trees, cities can naturally manage stormwater runoff while improving soil and air quality.
+Another example is Greenprint Partners (formerly known as Fresh Coast Capital), which exemplifies the potential of restoration companies to deliver financial, environmental and social returns.
+As a project developer, Greenprint partners with cities throughout the U.S. Midwest to restore and revitalize underserved urban communities through the transformative power of nature.
+By paying Greenprint to install large-scale green infrastructure such as native plants and trees, cities can naturally manage stormwater runoff while improving soil and air quality.
 These projects can save cities millions in built infrastructure costs while creating restoration jobs and improving property values, delivering triple-win scenarios for the company, the city and the environment.

 Ecosia takes a more indirect approach to restoration.
 An online search engine that displays ads next to its search results, Ecosia earns revenue every time a user clicks on one of the ads.
 At least 80 percent of its profits are invested into tree-planting programs in Burkina Faso, Madagascar, Peru, Indonesia and Tanzania.
 While Ecosia’s business model does not directly benefit from trees, its customer value proposition is intimately linked to restoring degraded land.
 Its platform enables users to see how many trees have been planted based on individual online activity.
 With 9 million trees planted to date, Ecosia proves that business models that indirectly promote restoration can be effective at creating large-scale impact.